-You will find accelerators, angels, VCs, networking groups, and other organisations all eagerly offering you workshops, mentorship, and sometimes even funding to help you gain traction and spur growth.
-However, these organisations that form the bulk of today’s start-up ecosystem are not always the best choice when you want to build your venture.
+You will find accelerators, angels, VCs, networking groups, and other organisations.
+All eagerly offering you workshops, mentorship, and sometimes even funding to help you gain traction and spur growth.
+However, these organisations that form the bulk of today’s start-up ecosystem are not always the best choice.
+Especially, when you want to build your venture.

 As a young entrepreneur, it is easy to tackle everything head first and risk drowning yourself in the start-up ecosystem.
-With limited experience it is often times better to take a step back, put on your arm floaties, and then tread into unknown waters.
-It is important to note that the experience fuelling this article comes from the CEE, the UK and the Netherlands, so take what I am writing with a pinch of salt, as advice may vary per region.
+With limited experience, it is often better to take a step back, put on your arm floaties, and then tread into unknown waters.
+It is important to note that the experience fuelling this article comes from the CEE, the UK, and the Netherlands.
+So take what I am writing with a pinch of salt, as advice may vary per region.

 The Benefits of Escaping the Start-Up Ecosystem as a Young Founder

 Escaping the start-up ecosystem can benefit you as a young founder.
 Recent studies have shown that mid-career entrepreneurs are five times more likely to lead a successful business than founders straight out of college.

 In conjunction with the statistic that 90% of all start-ups fail, you are setting off into uncertain waters as a young founder.
 Thus, it is paramount to carefully calculate each step you take and where you dedicate your time.
 I will try to outline a few common pitfalls and how to get out of them.

 If you do not have a paradigm shift of an idea and have a bit of sense, the start of your first venture will not be a full-time gig.
 As such, managing your time effectively is a crucial skill to develop early on.
 With so many accelerator, networking and mentorship options available primarily geared towards young and student founders, it’s too easy to try to branch out and apply to as many things as possible.